plausible/docs/docs/plausible-script.md

 Pageviews tracked using the roll-up view will count towards your billable monthly pageviews.
 :::

-Rollup reporting allows you to aggregate stats from multiple sites and see them all together in one dashboard while still keeping the individual site stats on their own separate dashboards.
+Rollup reporting allows you to aggregate stats from multiple sites and see them in one combined dashboard while keeping the individual site stats on their own separate dashboards.
+This way you get detailed insights into individual site performance and a holistic view of your whole network too.
 Here's how you can use it:

 * Say you have `yoursite.com`, `yoursecondsite.com` and `anothersite.com` as websites in your Plausible account
 * Then you could add a new site to your Plausible account called for example `rollup.mysites.com` (you can come up with any name that you want for this, it doesn't need to be an actual domain)